What is DoneDone and why do we use it?

 - Ready For Retest Ticket is ready to test.
 Confirm that you are assigned as the tester before testing.

-- Missing Information More information is required (for example. content, credentials or further direction).
+- Missing Information More information is required (e.g., content, credentials or further direction).

 - Not Reproducible Cannot reproduce.
 If you are the fixer please also add a comment.